We need authentic LGBTQ+ support and celebration 365 days, thoughts from a designer.

 Don’t rely on your LGBTQ+ peers to educate you.
 Learn more about why Black Trans Lives Matter and how transgender mental health is under attack.
 Then take a pledge with actionable guidelines and a long-term commitment to being more inclusive.
 Need inspiration?
 Adobe leads an overarching initiative, “Adobe For All,” that includes all of their ERGs and promotes an inclusive culture company-wide.
 AdobeProud, an Employee Network is for lesbian, gay, bisexual, transgender, and queer colleagues and allies, participated in worldwide Pride events such as marches, panels, networking events, fundraising, and recruitment activities such as at the Lesbians Who Tech Conference.

 At the end of the day, we’re all human, and companies need to acknowledge and support their people.
-As we continue to celebrate Pride this month, take a moment to truly embrace your LGBTQ+ peers by creating a safe space and a positive experience for everyone as we strive to improve and change our work culture.
+As we continue to celebrate Pride this month, take a moment to truly embrace your LGBTQ+ peers.
+Create a safe space and a positive experience for everyone as we strive to improve and change our work culture.
 Then keep it up for the other 335 days in the year.